The Ultimate Guide to Pre-Cana

 Read More: What is Pre-Cana in the Catholic Church?

-These topics will be important for you as a couple in your upcoming marriage and will ensure you are both in agreement and aware of each others view for each of them.
+These conversations will be important for you as a couple in your upcoming marriage and will ensure you are both in agreement — or at least understanding of — each others’ beliefs and values.

-They can include Family of Origin (your existing family and traditions), finances, communication, career goals, conflict resolution, intimacy and sexuality, Natural Family Planning (NFP), and the Spirituality and Theology of Marriage, among others.
+Topics you can expect to explore include “family of origin” (your existing family roles, expectations, and traditions gained from your own individual upbringing), financial considerations, communication skills, career goals and practical issues, conflict resolution, intimacy and sexuality, Natural Family Planning (NFP), and the spirituality and theology of marriage.

 Read More: What Do You Do at Pre-Cana?

-Family traditions, finances, conflict resolution, intimacy and sexuality, and several more are important topics that will help you prepare for important issues that we often forget to talk about before and during marriage.
+Family traditions, finances, conflict resolution, intimacy and sexuality, and several more points of conversation will help you prepare for important issues that we often forget to talk about before and during marriage.

 Read More: What’s the Point of Doing Pre-Cana?